joshcanhelp/oauth-grants-in-php/authorization-code-with-pkce/README.md

 - Authentication process needs a browser, but there are two types
 - In-app browsers are sand-boxed, system browsers can use main cookie jar

-> Look up system browsers for the different platforms
+	- **TODO:** Look up system browsers for the different platforms

-- In-app browsers could have a keylogger, system browers cannot
+- In-app browsers could have a keylogger, system browsers cannot
 - If using an embedded browser, no need for PKCE because no extra leg
 - System browsers shows the URL that you're on (but security theater)
 - The problem now is: